dnth/dnth.github.io/content/portfolio/timm_torchscript_flutter/index.md

 <!-- But in this post I will show you solution that holds the best chances of working - TorchScript. -->
 <!-- Integrated within the PyTorch ecosystem. -->

 But, if you'd like to discover how I train a model using some of the best techniques on Kaggle, read on 👇

 ### 🥇 PyTorch Image Models

-PyTorch Image Models or [TIMM](https://github.com/rwightman/pytorch-image-models) is an open source computer vision library by Ross Wightman.
+PyTorch Image Models or [TIMM](https://github.com/rwightman/pytorch-image-models) is the open-source computer vision library by [Ross Wightman](https://www.linkedin.com/in/wightmanr/).

 The TIMM repository hosts hundreds of recent SOTA models maintained by Ross.
-At this point we have 645 pretrained model on TIMM.
-Increasing daily.
+At this point we have 645 pretrained model on TIMM and increasing as we speak.

 Other than models TIMM also provides layers, utilities, optimizers, schedulers, data-loaders, augmentations